aselshall/rm/README.md

 If these classes do not align with your research interests or schedule, notify the instructor via the Lab Methods discussion on Canvas and provide a specific, research-related makeup plan (e.g., watching relevant tutorials, reviewing methods papers, or completing targeted readings).

 #### Project day
-- Dedicated time for independent or group work on your research proposal
+- Dedicated time for independent or group work with your supervisor on your research proposal

 #### Homework 1–4
 - Homework 1 – Topic Identification (Graded, Participation):